speechly/docs/content/slu-examples/semantics.md

 - a Permutation item,
 - the right-hand-side of a *Varible definition*.

-In particular, a *Partial template* can not be used as such, but it must always appear as part of a bigger *Template*.
+In particular, a *Partial template* can not be used as such, but it must always appear as part of a complete *Template*.

 ## Variable definitions